Rakesh-Singh-6789/erisa-dashboard/README.md

 - Single settings file at `config/settings.py`.
 - No Docker, no multi-env setup; intended for simple team testing.
 - SQLite database file (`claims_db.sqlite3`) is created on first run and is git-ignored.

+### Known Issues on replit:
+- Real time flagging not working on replit because of how replit works, it uses iframes for the preview.
+Working fine in localhost.
+- I can implement additional features if required.